What Is Tepezza (teprotumumab)?

 - Dry skin

 These are not all the possible side effects of Tepezza.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Tepezza.1,4
+Talk to your doctor about what to expect when taking Tepezza.
+You also should call your doctor if you have any changes that concern you when taking Tepezza.

 Tepezza is given by intravenous infusion (IV).
 This means a needle is placed in your arm and a small tube (catheter) is inserted to deliver the drug.4